-3.11 Reset
+3.10 Reset

 The Reset feature is executed by writing FFh to the command register.
 If the device is in the Busy state during random read, program, or erase mode, the Reset operation will abort these operations.
 The contents of memory cells being altered are no longer valid, as the data may be partially programmed or erased.
 The command register is cleared to wait for the next command, and the Status Register is cleared to value E0h when WP# is high or value 60h when WP# is low.
 If the device is already in reset state a new Reset command will not be accepted by the command register.
-The R/B# pin transitions to low for $t{RST}$ after the Reset command is written.
-Refer to Figure 6.24 for further details.
+The R/B# pin transitions to low for t{RST} after the Reset command is written.
+Refer to Figure 6.18 for further details.
 The Status Register can also be read to determine the status of a Reset operation.

-3.12 Read Cache
+3.11 Read Cache

-Read Cache can be used to increase the read operation speed, as defined in "Page Read", and it cannot cross a blockboundary.
+Read Cache can be used to increase the read operation speed, as defined in "Page Read" on page 12, and it cannot cross a block boundary.
 As soon as the user starts to read one page, the device automatically loads the next page into the cache register.
-Serialdata output may be executed while data in the memory is read into the cache register.
+Serial data output may be executed while data in the memory is read into the cache register.
 Read Cache is initiated by the Page Read sequence (00-30h) on a page M.